chellej80/Embarr-Equestrian-Donations/README.md

 - __Navigation Bar__

-  Featured on all pages, the full responsive navigation bar includes links to the Home page and all sub pages - Login, Logout, Register, User Profile link and is identical in structure for each page to allow for easy navigation.
-When the user logs in, the username appears in lieu of the login option and this links to the user profile page, the register link is also replaced with the logout link.
+  Featured on all pages, the full responsive navigation bar includes links to the Home page and all sub pages - About, Blog, Hoses shopping bag and User Account, and is identical in structure for each page to allow for easy navigation.
+When the user logs in,the signin/up link is replaced with the logout link.
 The navigation items are styled to transition to a hamburger menu when the site is reduced in size on a mobile device.
 This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.